XaaS and subscription business models: How business model innovation is driving growth strategies

 From a broader perspective, the move to XaaS and the servitization of products can promote a circular economy – especially in the manufacturing industry.
 In this sector, there is a shifting focus from creating a product at a specific point in time to the continued use of that product over an extended period.
 With this change comes a greater emphasis on the quality, use, longevity, maintenance, and disposal or recycling of the product.

-With greater ownership of the assets across their entire life, ensuring compliance and minimizing waste, energy usage, or carbon emissions makes sense for manufacturers; it also encourages product, material, and waste reuse of recycling.
+With greater ownership of the assets across their entire life, ensuring compliance and minimising waste, energy usage, or carbon emissions makes sense for manufacturers; it also encourages product, material, and waste reuse of recycling.
 This may even generate new opportunities.
 In the electric vehicle industry, used or “second-life” batteries, for example, are having an effect on the power and energy storage sector – a great example of how sustainability makes business sense.

 Choosing a suitable business model strategy